BobMclob1/StreetFighter/README.md

 # StreetFighter
 A Street Fighter II Game
-# Make sure you have pygame dowloaded
+# Make sure you have pygame msuic dowloaded
+# Put this into the terminal:
+ #